 Powdered coffee products provide coffee drinkers a fast way to get their caffeine fix in the morning, and the packets are easy to take on the go.
-They’re very popular in places like Great Britain and Korea.
-We will look at two different types: espresso powder and instant coffee.
-There are many differences between the two and we’ll be exploring them below so that you can decide which is right for you.
+Plus, they can be handy for baking and other sweet treats!

 Espresso powder is made the same way that instant coffee is made, but the flavor is different.
 Espresso is concentrated coffee and the same goes for the powdered version.
-It has a stronger, darker flavor than instant coffee.
+It has a stronger, often darker flavor than instant coffee.
 It also tends to be smoother.
 Instant coffee is considered harsh in comparison.
-Instant espresso is more often made with higher quality beans as well, usually Arabica blends.
-Instant espresso has around 58 mg of caffeine, but some brands have higher caffeine content than others.
-Bakers and pastry chefs often use it in their baked goods and desserts, especially with chocolate.
-It isn’t popularly used for drinking and isn’t widely available in grocery stores.
-However, there are several places online you can order it from if you want to use powdered espresso.
-It can give you an instant shot or two of espresso without you having to tamp and pull the shots or wait for a stovetop espresso maker.
+Best of all, espresso powder can give you an instant shot or two of espresso without you having to tamp and pull the shots or wait for a stovetop espresso maker.